mazi76erX2/mention-api/README.rst

     >>> data = nandosMention.query()

     >>> data['title']
-    >>> "Nando's launches their own food ordering app"
+    "Nando's launches their own food ordering app"

     >>> data['description']
-    >>> "Nando's has launched their own app that will allow people to order their favourite meal from the comfort of their own home."
+    "Nando's has launched their own app that will allow people to order their favourite meal from the comfort of their own home."

     >>> data['original_url']
-    >>> 'https:\/\/www.iol.co.za\/business-report\/technology\/nandos-launches-their-own-food-ordering-app-18378360'
+    'https:\/\/www.iol.co.za\/business-report\/technology\/nandos-launches-their-own-food-ordering-app-18378360'

+**Read More**

  - `Full Documentation`_
      - `Installation`_